frederic-perez/AmE-dictionary/dictionary.md

 __amble__ _Giraffes amble along the savannah._
 __amnesty player__
 __amped-up__ (amped up) :four: _Informal_ Filled with intense energy and excitement.
-__ample__
+__ample__ :two: :shit:
 __analyst__ :open_mouth:
-__angst__ A feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general. _Syn_ anxiety, fear, dread, apprehension, worry _The existential angst of the middle classes._
+__angst__ :two: A feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general. _Syn_ anxiety, fear, dread, apprehension, worry _The existential angst of the middle classes._
 __angsty__
 __animosity__
 __annuity__ (annuities) :two: shit: